erupothu/tutorial-microservices-gateway/README.md

 Gateway Server

-spring-cloud-starter-netflix-hystrix (for circuit break and fallback)
+spring-cloud-starter-netflix-hystrix (for circuit break and fallback)<br>
 spring-cloud-starter-gateway (centralised routing to connect to microservices)

 spring-cloud-starter-netflix-eureka-client (Discovery and registration for microservices)